History of the Jews in Jamaica: History

 In 1815, a fire nearly destroyed all of Port Royal.
 Many Jews left Port Royal for another Jamaican town called Kingston, where a new economy was flourishing with commercial success.
 The Jews in Kingston provided four Mayors, many Justices of Peace, members of Parliament, and countless builders, dentists, doctors, teachers, lawyers, and actors.
 The community of Ashkenazi Jews in Kingston were called "The English and German Congregation."
 In 1787, they built a synagogue called Shangare Yosher.
 There had been an Ashkenazi synagogue in the nineteenth century called Rodphei Zadek, but it was later united with a Sephardic congregation in 1850.
 By 1720, 18 percent of the population of Kingston was Jewish.
 For the most part, Jews practiced Orthodox rituals and customs.
-The Jewish population was also part of the slave owning class and owned Black slaves, who were sometimes bequeathed to their synagogues in their wills.

 Among the Jewish community's religious leaders during the early 1800s was the Rev. Dr. Isaac Lopez (1780-1854).
 Born in Curacao, he came to Kingston where he served the congregation there, assisted for a time by Abraham Pereira Mendes who was later called to be the minister of the Montego community.

 At the beginning of the twentieth century, the Jewish population began introducing Progressive Judaism into their rituals.
 Progressive Judaism had a combination of reform and conservative rituals.
 Since the Inquisition made its way to many parts of the New World, Jamaica offered a type of haven for the Jews.
 The Jews in Jamaica felt at peace with life even though they still faced certain restrictions such as not being able to vote or hold office.
 In 1826, however, free people of color were on track to gain equal rights to others in Jamaica, and the Jewish community noticed the possible threat of being the only group in Jamaica without voting rights.

 Thus, the Jews decided to fight for their right through petitions to the English government.
 They attained full political rights in 1831.
 The status of British citizenship enabled ownership of property by the Jews.

 This victory proved to be significant not just for the Jews of Jamaica but also elsewhere.
 In 1832, Jews in London used the victory in Jamaica as reasoning for their own rights to such freedoms.
 That same year in Canada, a similar story unfolded as Jews were granted same political rights as their Christian counterparts.

 Jamaica's Jewish population was never large.
 However, their contribution to the economic and commercial life of the nation has been significant.